 Benefits of research experience

 Research experience is not a requirement for admission to medical school, dental school, residency training or applying for positions in the work force.
-However, proper medical student research experience will most likely enhance your qualifications and put you in an competitive advantage when applying for future school or job positions.
-Medical student research experience will put any student in a higher competitive advantage.
+However, proper research experience will most likely enhance your qualifications and put you in an competitive advantage when applying for future school or job positions.

 The science you learn in the classroom all comes from research.
 It comes from scientists who have devoted their time and intelligence to develop different fields by understanding problems, formulating hypothesis, and investigating them.
-Medical student research experience or any research experience for students gives the proper learning on how to conduct research projects, run clinical trials and understanding how to interpret data can help you develop skills that will be of benefit to you and your future, regardless of which filed you are in.
+Learning how to conduct research experiences, run clinical trials and understanding how to interpret data can help you develop skills that will be of benefit to you and your future, regardless of which filed you are in.

-Research experience for students in any scientific research develops your analytic ability, critical thinking, and can improve your interpretation of the information and contribute to better decision-making.
+Experience in scientific research develops your analytic ability, critical thinking, and can improve your interpretation of the information and contribute to better decision-making.
 It enables you to evaluate the validity of new research studies and be familiar with the process of how guidelines are developed.
 It allows you to be curious and question things in a proper way.

 Research opens new doors of opportunity